|

 the past, including serfdom and the traditions of the village

-commune.
-The imposition of the collective-farm system was achieved
+commune. the imposition of the collective-farm system was achieved

 partly due to state terror but also partly due to the vestiges of